zenno-astronautics/metalang99/README.md

 For instance:

- - Your requirements dictate to use C.
+ - Your company's requirements dictate to use C.
  - Your target architecture does not support other high-level languages.
  - Your project is already written in C.
  - ...